Red Dog (Pilbara): Legacy

 Soon after Red's death, Australian author Nancy Gillespie wrote and compiled anecdotes and poetry written by several people of the Pilbara region for her 1983 book Red Dog, as did Beverly Duckett in her 1993 book, Red Dog: the Pilbara Wanderer.

 Red Dog's story and statue have caught the attention of a number of people passing through Dampier, including British author Louis de Bernières.
 He wrote a book loosely based on Red's legend, called Red Dog.
 A four-wheel drive club has been named in his honour.

-De Bernieres' novel was adapted as a critically acclaimed feature film about Red.
+De Bernières's novel was adapted as a critically acclaimed feature film about Red.
 It was made in Australia and released in August 2011.
 Based on a screenplay by Daniel Taplitz, it is directed by Kriv Stenders.
 The title role was played by Koko.
-In 2016 a prequel was released, Red Dog: True Blue, which imagines an origin story for Red Dog.
-Louis de Bernières also wrote a novel called Blue Dog to go with the prequel film.
+In 2016 a prequel was released, Red Dog: True Blue, which imagines an origin story for Red Dog. de Bernières also wrote a novel called Blue Dog to go with the prequel film.